neptune-mutual-blue/protocol/docs/Processor.md

     emit ClaimPeriodSet(coverKey, previous, value);
   }

 ```
 </details>

 ### setBlacklist

-Blacklisted accounts are unable to claim their cxTokens.
+Accounts that are on a blacklist can't claim their cxTokens.
- Cover managers can use the blacklist feature to prohibit
+ Cover managers can stop an account from claiming their cover by putting it on the blacklist.
- an account from claiming their cover.
-This usually happens when
+ Usually, this happens when we suspect a policyholder is the attacker.
- we suspect a policyholder of being the attacker.
+ <br /> <br />
- After performing KYC, we may be able to lift the blacklist.
+ After performing KYC, we might be able to lift the blacklist.

 ```solidity
 function setBlacklist(bytes32 coverKey, bytes32 productKey, uint256 incidentDate, address[] accounts, bool[] statuses) external nonpayable nonReentrant